Stress Urinary Incontinence

 Other Procedures

 There are also procedures that bulk or plump-up the urethra.
-These procedures do not work well for all types of stress-incontinence, but they can be done in the office.
-Click to learn more about Macroplastique or Coaptite, two urethral bulking products.
+These procedures do not work well for all types of stress-incontinence, but they can be done in the office or in the operating room.
+Learn more about Bulkamid, Macroplastique, and Coaptite.